eds-book/reproducibility-challenge-2023/challenge/intro.md

 ## Cloud infrastructure

-To facilitate the reproducibility of papers, a cloud infrastructure with a [Pangeo](https://pangeo.io/) Machine Learning jupyterhub is being made available (registration to this service is required and free) by the [European Open Science Cloud (EOSC)](https://eosc-portal.eu).
+To facilitate the reproducibility of papers, a cloud infrastructure with a [Pangeo](https://pangeo.io/) Machine Learning JupyterHub is being made available (registration to this service is required and free) by the [European Open Science Cloud (EOSC)](https://eosc-portal.eu).

 **Information about access to the JupyterHub can be found [here](preparation/setup).**